Skip navigation

 Sophie Meller

-Sophie's research interests lie within the Mentoring of Student Teachers, Simulated Learning and Inter-Professional Learning.
+Sophie's research interests are around the Mentoring of Student Teachers, Simulated Learning, Inter-Professional Learning and other areas associated with Social Justice, such as Widening Participation.

 • Please visit the Pure Research Information Portal for further information